-This tutorial shows you how to use MHC to create a simple USB CDC class serial terminal menu application and will help you get started on developing USB-based applications for SAM MCUs using the MPLAB Harmony v3 software framework.
+This tutorial shows you how to use MCC to create a simple USB CDC class serial terminal menu application and will help you get started on developing USB-based applications for SAM MCUs using the MPLAB Harmony v3 software framework.

 Here's a screenshot of this training module application's output:

 This application reads the current room temperature from the AT30TSE758A temperature sensor chip on the I/O1 Xplained Pro every second using I²C.
 This is indicated by a blinking orange LED on the I/O1 Xplained Pro.
 Further, it also writes these temperature values into the sensor chip's own integrated EEPROM using the same I²C peripheral instance.
 The application also uses an ADC channel to read the output voltage of the TEMT6000 ambient light sensor on the I/O1 Xplained Pro Extension Kit and displays it as a percentage of the sensor's full-scale output when requested through the serial terminal menu.
 This serial terminal menu is made available through the SAM E70 Xplained Evaluation Kit's Target USB port by configuring it as a USB CDC class device.
 This menu allows you to fetch temperature, light sensor data, and even toggle the LED on the SAME70 Xplained Evaluation Kit.

 The application you create will utilize the following Harmony v3 components: